 I want to throw out one more piece of theory about addiction, which I think addresses the issue of gaming.

-Howard Schaffer is a psychiatrist from Harvard who writes about an addiction syndrome, whereby the object of addiction can be many things (heroin or gambling), any of which stimulate the same neurological circuits in the brain (http://www.expressionsofaddiction.com/docs/shafferetalsyndrome.pdf).
+Howard Schaffer is a psychiatrist from Harvard who writes about an addiction syndrome.
+Here, the object of addiction can be many things (heroin or gambling).
+Any of these stimulate the same neurological circuits in the brain (http://www.expressionsofaddiction.com/docs/shafferetalsyndrome.pdf).
 It’s not an easy read but I’m going to reprint a few key sentences.

 When (1) individuals engage in repeated interactions with a specific object or objects of addiction, and (2) the neurobiological or social consequences of these interactions produce a desirable (i.e., sought-after) subjective shift that is reliable and robust…